 The Attorneys retain the copyrights to all documents (briefs, expert opinions, statements, reports etc.) drafted by the Attorneys.
 The Client is authorized to use such documents to the extent such documents pertain to the Engagement.
 Disclosure to any third party requires the written consent of the Attorneys, unless consent to disclose such documents to a certain third party is contained in the Engagement Agreement.

-We are, in general, not willing and not obligated to participate in a dispute resolution procedure before a consumer arbitration body.
-In spite of this principle, we may be willing in individual cases to participate in such procedure based on our express written consent.
+The Attorneys are willing to praticipate in a dispute resolution procedure in front of a consumer arbitration body, if there has been an explicit agreement in the individual case.
+There is no duty to participate on either side.
 The competent consumer arbitration body for disputes arising from the engagement relationsship up to a value of Euro 50,000 is the arbitration body of legal professionals [Schlichtungsstelle der Rechtsanwaltschaft], Rauchstraße 26, D-10787 Berlin, www.s-d-r.org.
 In addition, the EU provides a platform for out-of-court online dispute resolution, http://ec.europa.eu/consumers/odr/.